Meet the Team

 Kaz Hazelwood

-I joined Step by Step as a partner, because of its training ethos and student success.
+I am a counsellor, ecotherapist and supervisor and I joined Step by Step as a partner, because of its training ethos and student success.
 I oversee marketing, communications and brand direction and work closely with Simon and our tutors to ensure students get the best out of their training.

 I believe good communication should feel clear, honest and human, and I work to ensure that everything we share, reflects who we really are and what students actually experience and need.